 In general, sounds in film include dialogues, singing, music, ambiance noise, and sounds made by particular objects.

 Diegetic sounds come from a source within a film’s fictional universe that is directly related to the scene.
 These sounds are audible to the characters and film audiences.
 Diegetic sound helps to shape the space and time of the shot.

-Diegetic sound can be on- or off-screen, and could be recorded during filming or manufactured during post-production.
+Diegetic sound can be on- or off-screen.
 What makes a sound diegetic or non-diegetic is its relationship to the narrative on screen.

 For a myriad of reasons, able-bodied viewers turn on subtitles for screen works in languages they understand.
 One of the main reasons is inaudible dialogues caused by, ironically, advances in sound technology.
 In early filmmaking, actors articulated and projected towards fixed boom microphones.
 More recently, actors wear hidden, portable mics, which enables more intimate styles of delivery.
 Actors tend to speak softly or even mumble, making dialogues inaudible.

 In the following video, Edward Vega at VOX explains why we all need subtitles now.